 As the following screenshot shows, click the auto_insurance_quote document type you created, click the Reference documents tab, and click Upload document:

-In the file upload dialog, choose the generic car insurance quote you downloaded in a previous step.
+- In the file upload dialog, choose the generic car insurance quote you downloaded in a previous step.

-For this tutorial, you’ll extract these fields:
+For this tutorial, you’ll extract these fields:- a couple of premiums

 id